 I took a journey to fix this problem.

 I had to go on a step-by-step journey, in very small, manageable steps.

-I tend to think that, even as I’m writing this post, my ego is fighting to control me!
+I think that, even as I’m writing this chapter, my ego is fighting to control me!

 What’s the best way for an expat to deal with Ego?